alexgQQ/soulsgen/README.md

 The resulting xml file will be the text entries for various entities.
 These files contain menu messages, npc dialogue, item names etc. Every string literal.

 TODOS:
-    - Gather more data points, I have only used specific sets (item descriptions, game openning dialoge, class descriptions) from DS1-3.
-    - Automating this would be awesome, but tricky given how random the file placement is.
+    * Automating this would be awesome, but tricky given how random the file placement is.

 ### Parse this crazy XML